 The AMD Ryzen 7 2800H and Ryzen 5 2600H are two examples of the upcoming H series APUs that are going to be coming to the upcoming notebooks.
 Keeping in mind how powerful the U series APUs are, the H series APUs will provide drastically better performance.
 The 2800H comes with 4 cores and 8 threads so not only is this a great gaming option but a decent content creation option as well.
 These APUs come with AMD Vega 8 graphics so you are getting a lot of performance at a very competitive price point.

-Let us know what you think about the upcoming AMD EPYC Rome CPUs and whether or not you think these will be able to gain some market share against Intel in the server market.
+Let us know what you think when the AMD EPYC Rome release will be and whether or not these chips will put the pressure on Intel.